This article is part of The Ascender, the Highrise platform for articles and resources.

 • What recent knowledge do you find most fascinating?

-• Would you rather be in a rural or urban setting in a zombie apocalypse?
+• Would you rather be in a rural or urban setting if a zombie apocalypse occurs?

 • What is the best advice you have ever been given in your career?